-- T.Phys-Manipulation This threat is countered by the O.Phys-Manipulation security objective.
-This objective ensures that the protection against manipulation of the user data is provided by the TOE. - T.Phys-Probing This threat is countered by the O.Phys-Probing security objective.
-This objective ensures that the protection against disclosure/reconstruction of User Data and TSF Data while stored in the Flash is provided by the TOE. - T.Malfunction This threat is countered by the O.Malfunction security objective.
-This objective ensures the correct operation of the TOE outside the normal operating conditions. - T.Abuse-Func This threat is countered by the O.Abuse-Func security objective.
-This objective prevents the abuse of TOE functions not intended for use after TOE Delivery to manipulate/disclose sensitive user data stored in the TOE. - T.Leak-Inherent This threat is countered by the O.Leak-Inherent security objective.
-This objective ensures the protection against the disclosure of confidential data stored and processed in the TOE. - T.Leak-Forced This threat is countered by the O.Leak-Forced security objective.
-This objective ensures protection against the disclosure of confidential data stored and processed in the TOE, even if the information leakage is not inherent but caused by an attacker. - T.Abuse-Communication This threat is countered by the O.Trusted-Path security objective.
-This objective protects the confidentiality and the integrity of the User/TSF data to be communicated with U.Host-Device. - T.Host-Forging This threat is countered by these security objectives: - O.Trusted-Path protects the confidentiality and the integrity of the User data to be communicated with U.Host-Device. - O.Sec-Binding protects against the disclosure of User data when the TOE is rebound to another Host device.
+T.Phys-Manipulation This threat is countered by the security objectives O.Phys-Manipulation.
+This objective ensures that the protection against manipulation of the user data is provided by the TOE.

+T.Phys-Probing This threat is countered by the security objectives O.Phys-Probing.
+This objective ensures that the protection against disclosure/reconstruction of User Data and TSF Data while stored in the Flash is provided by the TOE.

+T.Malfunction This threat is countered by the security objectives O.Malfunction.
+This objective ensures the correct operation of the TOE outside the normal operating conditions.

+T.Abuse-Func This threat is countered by the security objectives O.Abuse-Func.
+This objective prevents that functions of the TOE which may not be used after TOE Delivery can be abused in order to manipulate/disclose sensitive user data stored in the TOE.

+T.Leak-Inherent This threat is countered by the security objectives O.Leak-Inherent.
+This objective ensures the protection against disclosure of confidential data stored and processed in the TOE.

+T.Leak-Forced This threat is countered by the security objectives O.Leak-Forced.
+This objective ensures the protection against disclosure of confidential data stored and processed in the TOE even if the information leakage is not inherent but caused by the attacker.

+T.Abuse-Communication This threat is countered by the security objective O.Trusted-Path.
+This objective protects the confidentiality and the integrity of the User/TSF data to be communicated with U.Host-Device.

+T.Host-Forging this threat is countered by the security objectives:

+- O.Trusted-Path to protect the confidentiality and the integrity of the User data to be communicated with U.Host-Device. - O.Sec-Binding to protect against the disclosure of the User data when the TOE is re-bound to another Host device